santiag0m/IBIO4680/06-Segmentation/readme.md

 The report should have max 5 pages (**English**), if it is necessary use any additional pages for references and images **only**.
 Use the standard CVPR sections: abstract, introduction (again, be concise), materials and methods, results, conclusions and references.
 There is no need for an 'State of the art' section.

+## Deliverable (python users)

+**Your script must be an executable file with the #!.. at the beginning of the file.
+This opening line must be consistent with the python version you are using**.
+For instance:
+`#!/usr/local/bin/python2` or `#!/usr/local/bin/python3`.

 ## Tip

 - The module you need to move across color spaces is `skimage`.
 For instance: